In the Shadow of the Forest

 The rhythm of life is based on the seasons and major holidays celebrated by the town.
 Daily life often means monotony and hard work; holiday celebrations are particularly cherished for this reason.
 See more information in the holiday calendar.

 Religion is at the heart of a longstanding tension in Luisant.
 There is something like a truce between those who have fully embraced Benalian ways and those who follow older paths – namely, the latter do not speak of it in public, and the former look the other way when their neighbors gather in the woods.

-The town’s current culture is informed in part by the waves of plague that have struck over the past century, and only recently have been mostly-successfully fought back.
+The town’s current culture is informed in part by the waves of plague that have struck over the past century, one of which is just beginning to pass.
 The loss of many is still plain, particularly in the many abandoned houses slowly rotting in the forest; at the same time, most of the villagers have thrown themselves wholeheartedly into looking forward and the optimism of recent years.
 This history has also led to a certain streak of “living for the moment”, especially among the youth.

 Luisant has a long past, though much of it is now shrouded in obscurity.
 A detailed examination of the known parts of that history can be found on the History page.

 The heart of Luisant is the town center – an area called the Feasting Grounds.
 This is where holidays are celebrated, town meetings happen, and people gather to generally trade, talk, and spend time together.

 Traditionally, Luisant’s residents gather in the Feasting Grounds for the weekend of larger holidays; several buildings have been constructed just to offer a place to sleep for the gathering townsfolk.
 Residents tend to arrive on Friday and leave on Sunday.
 Tradition holds that all who gather must be permitted to sleep here, so the buildings are communally owned by the whole town.
 Because of this, sleeping arrangements shift frequently – although people tend to stay near those of their family or friend circle.